Apeldoorn railway station: Trains

 From 9 December 2012, Arriva operates the train between Apeldoorn and Zutphen.
 From the same date Apeldoorn no longer had a direct connection with Rotterdam on weekdays; a change of trains was required in Amersfoort or Utrecht.
 In the 2015 timetable, however, the direct connection to Rotterdam on weekdays has been restored by splitting/combining trains in Utrecht.
 The intercity Amsterdam - Deventer calls at Apeldoorn every hour during weekdays and twice an hour during peak hours, however, not at the times the intercity Amsterdam - Berlin calls at Apeldoorn.

 From 11 December 2016, the local Sprinter service to Almelo is only extended towards Enschede during weekday peak hours, where it used to be all day until 20:00 during weekdays.
 This change was implemented as a result of regional subsidies from the local Twente government being revoked, and led to strong protests from commuters and especially students at university and high schools in Enschede.

+On 9 May 2025 Arriva started using their first renovated trains with the new RRReis livery.
+This change is done to create an single regional public transport brand in the provinces of Gelderland, Overijssel and Flevoland.

 Buses

 There is a large bus station next to the station.
 From here town and regional bus services operate.
-These buses are operated by Syntus, with certain journeys on service 43 operated by Breng.
+These buses are operated by EBS under the RRReis brand, with certain journeys on service 43 operated by Hermes, also under the RRReis brand.
 All bus services are frequent and connect with train services.